Ladette to Lady: Overview

 The second series of Ladette to Lady was aired in the United Kingdom in October 2006 on ITV.
 The show had viewing figures of 4.45 million to 5.41 million, winning its timeslot each week.
 A third series followed in 2008, although it was originally planned to air in 2007.

 Ladette to Lady was cancelled by ITV on 11 April 2008, but returned in June 2009, featuring Australian, rather than British, ladettes.
 The series featured the original staff and school.

 Ladette to Lady returned on ITV for Series 5 on 20 July 2010.
 The series saw the return of the familiar staff.
 However, instead of Eggleston Hall, where all the other series have been featured, this series is based in Hereford Hall.

-The series has been parodied on The Charlotte Church Show as Lady to Ladette, in which, conversely, prim and proper girls are taught by Church and some of her raucous friends to behave in a more ladette-like manner.
+The series has been parodied on The Charlotte Church Show as Lady to Ladette, in which, conversely, prim and proper girls are taught by Church and some of her raucous friends to behave in a more "lady-like" manner.